nodejs/node/README.md

 The security team will acknowledge your email within 24 hours.
 You will receive a more detailed response within 48 hours.

 There are no hard and fast rules to determine if a bug is worth reporting as a security issue.
-The general rule is an issue worth reporting should allow an attacker to compromise the confidentiality, integrity, or availability of the Node.js application or its system for which the attacker does not already have the capability.

-To illustrate the point, here are some examples of past issues and what the Security Response Team thinks of them.
-When in doubt, however, please do send us a report nonetheless.
+Here are some examples of past issues and what the Security Response Team thinks of them.
+When in doubt, please do send us a report nonetheless.

 ### Public disclosure preferred